-Vision insurance can cover the costs of eye care services, such as routine eye exams.
-Some plans, such as Aflac vision insurance, offer cash benefits that can help you pay for expenses related to certain eye surgeries, diseases, and disorders.
+Some plans, such as Aflac supplemental vision insurance, offer cash benefits that can help you pay for expenses related to certain eye surgeries, diseases, and disorders.

-In addition to stand-alone vision insurance, Aflac offers supplemental vision insurance that works with your primary vision plan to help cover out-of-pocket expenses.
-This vision plan is only offered through employee payroll.
+Get StartedSupplemental vision insurance is a plan that works with your primary vision plan to help cover out-of-pocket expenses.
+In addition to standalone vision insurance, Aflac offers supplemental vision insurance through employee payroll.
 Our supplemental vision insurance plan pays cash benefits to help assist with exam fees and other eye care expenses.

-If you’re an employer, Aflac Supplemental Vision Insurance can help give your employees the support they need to take care of their eyes.
+If you’re an employer, Aflac supplemental vision insurance can help give your employees the support they need to take care of their eyes.
 If you’re an employee, starting this conversation with your employer can make all the difference.
-Supplemental vision coverage is worth it because It's important to support your employee’s overall health—and vision is an important part of that.

-Aflac Vision Insurance may be worth looking into because premiums are affordable, and the benefits can make caring for your eyes less financially stressful in the long run.
-We recommend chatting with an agent to understand your vision insurance cost estimate better.
+Vision insurance premiums tend to be affordable, and the benefits can make caring for your eyes less financially stressful in the long run.

-Now that you know how vision insurance works and what it covers, you may be wondering if this type of plan is worth it.
-Since standard health insurance usually only provides coverage for emergency eye surgeries, having a vision insurance plan in place can help you save money and pay for the eye support you need.
+Standard health insurance typically only provides coverage for emergency eye surgeries and doesn’t cover regular eye exams.
+Having a vision insurance plan in place can help you save money on routine, preventative care, and on elective procedures like LASIK.
 Consider factors like your eye care needs and budget when deciding if this supplemental plan is worth the cost.

-Regular eye exams may help you detect signs of other diseases early on.
+Regular eye exams can help you detect early signs of potentially serious problems and provide the preventative care you need.
 If you’ve decided that getting a vision insurance plan is worth it, it’s time to choose the right plan for your needs.
 Aflac vision insurance can help you take care of your eyes at an affordable rate.
 Chat with an agent today to learn more about why our vision insurance plans may be worth it.

 Content within this article is provided for general informational purposes and is not provided as tax, legal, health, or financial advice for any person or for any specific situation.
 Employers, employees, and other individuals should contact their own advisers about their situations.
 For complete details, including availability and costs of Aflac insurance, please contact your local Aflac agent.